hbctraining/Intro-to-Shell/lessons/01_the_filesystem.md

 $ ls ..
 ```

 The shortcut `..` always refers to the directory above your current directory.
-So, it prints the contents of the `unix_workshop`.
+So, it prints the contents of the `unix_lesson`.
 You can chain these together, so:

 ```bash
 $ ls ../..